There are several ways to finance your study in the Netherlands.

-Next to our regular scholarships from UCU Fund, we award an annual Rosemary Orr Scholarship for a student applying for Spring enrolment.
+Next to our regular scholarships from UCU Fund, we award an annual Rosemary Orr Scholarship for a student applying to UCU.
 This scholarship offers financial assistance to students who demonstrably have overcome adversity by showing perseverance and leadership.
 Applicants should write an essay, a short story or another text that coveys their story, one typed A4 page at maximum.
 This essay should be uploaded in the application form as part of the UCU Scholarship Fund application.

 Utrecht University, including University College Utrecht, has been approved for Federal Financial Aid for American Students (FAFSA, FFEL).
 As a U.S. citizen, you can apply for a federal loan while studying at University College Utrecht or Utrecht University.
 More information.